The Museum of Fine Arts, Houston

 The Sarah Campbell Blaffer Foundation Center for Conservation

 Designed by Lake|Flato Architects

-Anchoring the eastern perimeter of the MFAH campus, constructed on top of the existing parking garage, will be the Sarah Campbell Blaffer Foundation Center for Conservation—a glass rooftop structure that will house state-of-the art conservation labs and studios.
+Constructed on top of the pre-existing Binz Street parking garage, the Sarah Campbell Blaffer Foundation Center for Conservation houses state-of-the art conservation labs and studios.

-• Brings the Museum's conservation team together under one roof and in close proximity to the Museum for the first time
+• Brings the MFAH conservation team together under one roof and in close proximity to the Museum

 • Provides facilities not only for MFAH research and conservation projects, but also for national and international collaborations

 The Brown Foundation, Inc. Plaza & PNC Roof Garden